QHarshil/SemanticSearch-Java/README.md

 ## Overview

 This project provides a robust semantic search capability using vector embeddings to find conceptually similar documents.
-It leverages OpenAI's embedding models for text vectorization and Elasticsearch for efficient vector search.
+It leverages OpenAI's embedding models for text vectorization and Elasticsearch for efficient vector search, positioning you for search/ranking/personalization roles.

 ## Features

 - **Semantic Document Search**: Find documents based on meaning, not just keywords
 - **Vector Embeddings**: Convert text to vector representations using OpenAI's embedding models
 - **High Performance**: Optimized for speed and scalability with Elasticsearch
+- **Metadata Filters & Field Projection**: Filter results on document metadata and control which metadata keys are returned
 - **REST API**: Simple and intuitive API for document indexing and searching
 - **Resilient Design**: Circuit breakers and fallbacks for external service dependencies
 - **Monitoring**: Prometheus metrics and health endpoints
-- **Security**: Basic authentication and CORS configuration
+- **Security**: HTTP Basic authentication for document management, configurable CORS
 - **Swagger Documentation**: Interactive API documentation

 ## Getting Started

 ### Prerequisites

-- Java 17 or higher
+- Java 25 (Temurin recommended)
-- Maven 3.6 or higher
+- Maven 3.9+ (project ships with `./mvnw`)
 - Docker and Docker Compose (for containerized deployment)
 - OpenAI API key
+  - If you want to be prompted at startup instead, set `openai.api.prompt=true` and the app will ask for the key on the CLI.
+  - For offline/demo mode without OpenAI, you can still run, but embeddings will be empty unless you stub them yourself.

 ### Running Locally